seek4science/seek/tech/reporting-bugs-and-features.md

 # Reporting Bugs and raising Feature Requests

 You can report bugs or request new features using the any of the [methods to contact us](/contacting-us.html).
-Preferably use our [Support Forum](http://fair-dom.org/support).
+Preferably submit a [Github issue](http://fair-dom.org/issues).

-Check our [JIRA Issue Tracker](http://fair-dom.org/issues) issue tracker in order to see if your planned contribution is new.
+First check [Existing Issues](http://fair-dom.org/issues) in order to see if your planned contribution is new.

 If you find a feature or bug has already been reported, please don't let this deter you from reporting it yourself.
 Doing so will help prioritise issues.